 As all dog parents know, you can’t just settle for any old brush when it’s time for a groomin’.
 While this applies to any breed, it’s especially true when you have a Doodle and need a brush that can effectively manage their thick coat.
-The best brush for wavy Goldendoodles allows you to thoroughly de-tangle their hair, while not hurting them.
+A good brush for wavy-coated Doodles allows you to thoroughly de-tangle their hair, while not hurting them.

 Chloe and I are taking a look at the Chris Christensen Oval Pin Brush, which happens to be a popular choice among Doodle owners.
 Together, we examined how this brush held up in a mommy-dogger (“dog daughter”) brushing session.

 As mentioned, the best brush for wavy Goldendoodles needs to be one that’s capable of handling a thick coat.
 And that’s what the Chris Christensen Oval Pin Brush aims to provide.
 With 20mm, 27mm, and 35mm pins to choose from, the Chris Christensen brush is well suited for both short and long-haired dogs.